sybrew/the-seo-framework/readme.txt

 		* Duplicated spaces are no longer counted by the pixel and character counters, and they'll be removed from the front-end output.
 		* Settings are now correctly registered before the plugin tries to upgrade.
 		* The sitemap is now correctly registered via `WP_Rewrite` when the plugin is installed for the first time.
+		* When you try to leave the page, TSF no longer conflicts with other plugins (two-way street) when trying to warn you of unsaved data.

 * **For translators:**
 	* **New translations are available.**